KristjanESPERANTO/MMM-DaikinAirbase/README.md

 ## Attribution

-This module was originally forked from the [MMM-Daikin](https://github.com/kymeyer/MMM-daikin/) module built by Kyrill Meyer.
+This module was originally forked from the [MMM-Daikin](https://github.com/kymeyer/MMM-daikin/) module built by Kyrill Meyer which made use of a node module for accessing the Daikin device which unfortunately did not support the Daikin Airbase.
+Luckily the Airbase API is fairly basic so not too difficult to get working.